hookkshot/BluEngine/STYLES.md

 	layer-1-alpha: 0.5; /*since hsl has no alpha*/
 }
 ```
-Our MyAwesomeHUD.css class could now be changed to take advantage of the CSS, like this:
+Our **MyAwesomeHUD** class could now be changed to take advantage of the CSS, like this:
 ```csharp
 protected override void LoadWidgets()
 {